Home » Technology » Home Theatre Power Manager

 A power manager protects your devices from these hazards and can prolong their lifespan.
 It is constructive for devices that are always on.

 In addition, they protect electrical equipment from damage caused by electrical surges and spikes.
-This is especially important if you live in an area with frequent power outages.
+Living in an area with frequent power outages makes this especially important.

 It is essential to use a power manager to protect your expensive electronics.
 You might have many gadgets plugged into the same outlet, including your home theatre, so you want to protect them.

-In addition, you may be an audiophile, and you value the quality of your sound and opportunities to eliminate background noise.
+You might be an audiophile who values sound quality and ways to reduce background noise.
 A power manager will protect your electronics and improve the quality of your home theater.

 A power manager is similar to a surge protector but is far more efficient.
 The surge protector diverts excess power from your circuit, but a manager cleans dirty power and eliminates noise.

 When high voltage is detected, the power manager shuts down the devices.
-It also eliminates noises and cleans dirty AC to maximize the performance of connected devices.
+It also eliminates noise and cleans the dirty AC to maximize the performance of connected devices.

 Also, you can supply voltage to the amplifier using a coaxial cable or an external power supply unit.